-Why is Brett so Pale | Brett Pale Ale
+Why is Brett so Pale | Brettanomyces Pale Ale

-Malt: 2-Row, Pale, Flaked Barley, Crystal-10
+Malts 2-Row, Pale, Flaked Barley, Crystal-10

 Ben Petersen | Brewer

+"Why is the Brett so pale?
 We had a Brett strain that we were originally going to be using for the sour, but it wasn’t quite ready to pitch a full batch.
-So we both just kind of sat there, stared at each other and said, "What if we just do a Bretted pale ale?"
-It'll be a way to round out the menu, it’ll be something different, maybe something that can put us on the map.
-Because it is so different - if we execute it right it, can be something that’s great.
+So we Charlie and I kind of sat there, stared at each other, and said, 'What if we just do a Bretted pale ale?'
+It'll be a way to round out the menu, something different, maybe something that can put us on the map.
+We understood that execution of this beer needed to be precise, because it is so different and unique.

 What we made is in similar fashion to the Eldora pale ale, but a bit more round and with more body to it, coupled with the funk weapon, the Brettanomyces yeast.
 The round, dark fruit notes you get from the hops really created a beer that … I don’t think I’ve ever had anything like it.
 And for us, it’s cool to be able to offer something like that to our new guests."